Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Exact Constraints

 \subsection{Mermin-Wagner-Coleman theorem}

-The theorem forbids broken continuous symmetry for a system in less two dimensions at a finite temperature. \cite{Mermin_Wagner_1966,Hohenberg_1967,Coleman_1973} A particularly interesting case is that of the spin rotation symmetry in the two dimensional Hubbard model that should not be broken and thus no true phase transition should occur.
+This theorem forbids broken continuous symmetry for a system in dimensions two or less at a finite temperature. \cite{Mermin_Wagner_1966,Hohenberg_1967,Coleman_1973} A particularly interesting case is that of the spin rotation symmetry in the two dimensional Hubbard model that should not be broken and thus no true phase transition should occur.

 We are not aware of a proof that any of the methods presented in this review satisfies this constraint.
 There is plenty of evidence that the DMFT and its cluster extensions do show finite transition temperatures through measurements of the susceptibilities.